BBC Music Magazine Award 2024

 Rebeca was shortlisted as a finalist in the 2016 Igbo Women Awards, London

-“THE HONORARY MEMBERSHIP” AWARD
+HONORARY MEMBERSHIP AWARD

-Rebeca receives the HonBC Honorary Membership Award from Birmingham Conservatoire.
+In 2015, Rebeca receives the HonBC Honorary Membership Award from Birmingham Conservatoire.

 HonBC is awarded to past students who have worked in the music profession for a number of years and have made significant contributions to various branches of the music industry.

-Live broadcast of the Triple Concerto by Paul Constantinescu with Romanian National Broadcasting Orchestra at the Radio Hall in Bucharest on the occasion of Romania 's National Day.
+Live broadcast of the Triple Concerto by Paul Constantinescu with Romanian National Broadcasting Orchestra at the Radio Hall in Bucharest on the occasion of Romania 's National Day

 'CHOPIN AND AFRICAN RHYTHMS' AT BRADFIELD FESTIVAL